 - Our graduating students matriculate to colleges and universities such as the University of Arizona, Grand Canyon University, Azusa Pacific, UCLA, U.S. Naval Academy, Baylor, Westmont College, U.S. Air Force Academy, Hillsdale College, University of North Carolina-Chapel Hill, Wheaton College, Biola University and Pepperdine University.
 The class of 2019, numbering 82 graduates, received over $7.8 million in academic scholarship offers.

 - Athletics: Since 2001, the athletic teams of Pusch Ridge have combined for 78 regional championships, 12 state final fours, 16 state runners-up, and 17 state championships in 18 sports.
 Pusch Ridge is the winner of the prestigious Don F. Stone award, which is awarded to the Arizona Interscholastic Association high school with overall excellence in interscholastic activities that include music, speech and athletics, for 2010-11 and 2012-13.

-- Fine Arts: Pusch Ridge offers a full fine arts program: music courses include both choral and instrumental performance groups including marching band; drama courses are performance based; the visual arts courses offered include pottery, drawing, painting, photography and graphic design.
+- Fine Arts: Pusch Ridge offers a full fine arts program: Grammar School includes fine and performing arts and music.
+Upper School music courses include both choral and instrumental performance groups; drama courses are performance based; the visual arts courses offered include pottery, drawing, painting, photography and graphic design.

 - Expeditionary Learning takes place outside of the classroom without a textbook, and has included trips to Mexico, backpacking up Mount Lemmon and assisting with hurricane relief.